Dept. Code: PTS

 Typically Offered: Offered by Announcement Only.

-Evidence-based practices in the treatment of individuals with neurological involvement are explored.
-Emphasis is placed upon the integration and application of theoretical constructs, prognostic indicators, examination and evaluation findings, and therapeutic intervention strategies utilized by physical therapists in neurological rehabilitation across disease course and practice settings.
+Evidence-based practices in the treatment of individuals with neurological involvement across medical acuity and physical therapy practice settings are explored in this course.
+Emphasis is placed upon the integration and application of the following: motor control/motor learning theories, evaluative findings at the body structure/function, activity and participation levels, movement related diagnosis, prognostic indicators specific to diagnosis and individual characteristics of the patient (personal and environmental), and evidence-based therapeutic intervention strategies utilized by physical therapists in neurological rehabilitation.

 Components: LEC.